floating-ui/floating-ui/.changeset/warm-cows-trade.md

 ---
-"@floating-ui/react": patch
+'@floating-ui/react': patch
 ---

-feat(useDelayGroup): return the GroupContext value directly and don't require an `id` option to be passed.
-You only need to invoke `useDelayGroup()` and read the context data from it.
+feat(useDelayGroup): return the `GroupContext` value from the Hook, and don't require an `id`option to be passed.
+You only need to invoke`useDelayGroup()` and read the context data from it.
+As a result, `useDelayGroupContext()` has been deprecated.